 A hippo honked far away and an African jacana led her two fluffy chicks along the edge of the river.
 As the reeds slid by and the sun started to sink into a band of clouds along the horizon, I thought how sad it was.
 All this age-old knowledge might be gone in another generation or two because youngsters nowadays are more interested in cell phones and smart running shoes than in their culture or the wisdom of their elders.

-Note: I was a guest of Namushasha River Lodge for two nights, but the opinions expressed are mine.
+Note: I was a guest of Namushasha River Lodge for two nights, but had free rein to write what I chose.
+I paid for all travel costs, meals and drinks.